patdaburu/dbgdb/README.md

 This library contains a number of tasks that you can use in your Luigi pipelines.

-### PgImportTask
+### PgLoadTask

-Use [`PgImportTask`](https://dbgdb.readthedocs.io/en/latest/api.html#dbgdb.tasks.postgres.load.PgLoadTask) task to import your data (likely a file geodatabase) to your PostgreSQL database.
+Use [`PgLoadTask`](https://dbgdb.readthedocs.io/en/latest/api.html#dbgdb.tasks.postgres.load.PgLoadTask) task to import your data (likely a file geodatabase) to your PostgreSQL database.

 ### PgExtractTask